loliGothicK/mitama-cpp-result/docs/docs/result/APIs.md

 !!! summary "basic_result&lt;T, E&gt; --> F --> void"

-    Invokes the provided function with the contained success value (if success), or doing nothing (if failure).
+    Invokes the provided function with the contained ok value (if ok), or doing nothing (if err).
     The return value of F will be discarded whether void or not.